 The Holy Spirit is not static.
 It depends on things that we do not completely understand but includes how prepared our heart is to accept it.
 When was this to happen?

-God does not hold off giving us an earnest (down payment) of the Holy Spirit but the real thing that I understand to be baptism with the Holy Spirit and with fire comes at the Resurrection.
+God does not hold off giving us an earnest (down payment) of the Holy Spirit but the climax of the thing that I understand to be baptism with the Holy Spirit and with fire comes at the Resurrection.

 The promise of the Father